Climb Kilimanjaro Machame Route

 - Vaccinations and anti malaria tablets

-- Personal expenses, eg taxis into town, bottled water in Moshi, local rentals
+- Personal expenses, eg taxis into town, bottled water in Moshi, kit rental, meals in Moshi

 - Tips (~£90 paid in local Tanzanian Shillings for distribution at the exit gate)

-Travel Insurance - We advise you to take out your insurance as soon as possible to cover potential events that might cause you to cancel your trip.
+We advise you to take out your insurance as soon as possible to cover potential events that might cause you to cancel your trip.
 You need to ensure that you have a policy which covers trekking to 5895m, helicopter rescue and cancellation, but it does not need to cover technical climbing.
-You should bring with you a copy of your policy and ensure your tent mate knows where you keep it.
-Many of our clients use Sports Cover Direct - link to them by clicking the banner below:

-Local Providers for this trip is Adventure Alternative Tanzania which is licensed under the Adventure Alternative trademark.
-We provide full employment for our subsidiary company alongside excellent rates of pay, equipment, training and career development.
+The local Provider for this trip is Adventure Alternative Tanzania which is licensed under the Adventure Alternative trademark and provides excellent rates of pay, high quality equipment and training for the staff.

 Choose a scheduled date or contact us to set up private dates or a bespoke itinerary.
 The minimum deposit is £100.00 and the balance is due six weeks before travel.